theintern/intern-tutorial/README.md

 *Note: Future versions of Intern will contain extra Grunt tasks to assist with generating new test modules.*

-This bit of boilerplate loads the object syntax interface as `registerSuite`, the demo application’s Hello World code module as `hello`, and the assertion interface as `assert`.
+This bit of boilerplate loads the object syntax interface as `registerSuite`, the demo application’s code module as `hello`, and the assertion interface as `assert`.
 The object interface is what lets us register tests within Intern, and the assertion interface is what lets us *assert* that a variable (or function) returns the expected, correct, value.

-Intern test modules can register one more more **test suites**, which can each contain any number of **test cases**.
+Intern test modules can register one or more **test suites**, which can each contain any number of **test cases**.
 Now that the basics of our `hello.js` test module are in place, the next step is to use `registerSuite` to do just that - register a suite with test cases that test our demo app.
 Since we are writing a unit test, let’s test the `hello.greet` method.

 Looking at the source code for `app/hello`, we can see that when `greet` is called it will return the string `"Hello, world!"` if no name is passed, or `"Hello, <name>!"` if a name is passed.
 We need to make sure we test both of these code branches.
 If we’ve done it right, our test code will end up looking something like this: